AI pilots almost never look at month three the way they looked in week three. The demo is the easy part.

 01. Own the eval before you own the model

 If you cannot describe, in one paragraph, what "good" looks like for your agent, you do not have a project.
 You have a vibe.
-The first deliverable in any engagement we run is an evaluation harness — a dataset of real questions, real answers, and an automated way to check the agent against them.
+The first deliverable any engagement should produce is an evaluation harness — a dataset of real questions, real answers, and an automated way to check the agent against them.

 Building this is unsexy.
 It is also the thing that lets you sleep at night.
 When the model upgrades next month — and it will — your eval is the only signal that tells you whether you got better, worse, or the same.
 Without it you are operating on faith.

 The eval is not a checkbox.
-It's the only feature that matters in the first thirty days. — from a postmortem we wish we hadn't written
+It's the only feature that matters in the first thirty days. — postmortem

 The companies who fail at month three almost always built the eval at month two-and-a-half.
 By then they were patching, not measuring.